Roman Dacia: Establishment (106–117)

 With the annexation of Decebalus' kingdom, Dacia was turned into Rome's newest province, only the second such acquisition since the death of Augustus nearly a century before.
 Decebalus' Sarmatian allies to the north were still present in the area, requiring a number of campaigns that did not cease until 107 at the earliest; however, by the end of 106, the legions began erecting new castra along the frontiers.
 Trajan returned to Rome in the middle of June 107.

 Roman sources list Dacia as an imperial province on 11 August 106.
 It was governed by an imperial legate of consular standing, supported by two legati legionis who were in charge of each of the two legions stationed in Dacia.
 The procurator Augusti was responsible for managing the taxation of the province and expenditure by the military.
-The territory conquered by Trajan was portioned between the newly formed province and the existing provinces bordering imperial Dacia.
-Moesia Inferior absorbed what eventually became South Moldavia, Muntenia, eastern Oltenia, and the south-eastern edge of the Carpathian Mountains, while Dacia Traiana was composed of the western portions of Oltenia, Transylvania, and Banat.

-To Roman Dacia's east and south was the province of Moesia, which the emperor Domitian had split into two in 86 AD – Moesia Superior, having its capital at Singidunum (modern Belgrade in Serbia), and Moesia Inferior, with Tomis as its capital (modern Constanța, Romania).
-Along Roman Dacia's exposed western border and stretching towards the vast Pannonian Plain lived the Iazyges, a Sarmatian tribe.
-Northern Moldavia was the home of the Bastarnae, Roxolani, and Carpi, while the northern section of Transylvania was populated by the remaining non-Romanized Dacians and another Dacian tribe, the Costoboci.

 Transforming Dacia into a province was a very resource-intensive process.
 Traditional Roman methods were employed, including the creation of urban infrastructure such as Roman baths, forums and temples, the establishment of Roman roads, and the creation of colonies composed of retired soldiers.
 However, excluding Trajan's attempts to encourage colonists to move into the new province, the imperial government did hardly anything to promote resettlement from existing provinces into Dacia.